The Wizard of Oz at Sphere: Post-release

+In 2026, The Wizard of Oz at Sphere won a Visual Effects Society Award for Outstanding Visual Effects in a Special Venue Project.

 Commercial performance

 By October 17, 2025, the film had sold a million tickets and generated more than $130 million in revenue.
 Following the news, Sphere Entertainment's stock price rose 14.5 percent and closed at an all-time high price of $67.24.
+As of June 2026, the film had sold more than 3 million tickets and generated over $400 million in ticket sales.